RedisLabsModules/RLTest/README.md

 Directory to search for tests (default - current directory).

 ### test-name
-Name of spacific test function to run.
+Name of specific test function to run.

 ### tests-file
 File inside the test_dir to search for tests (if not specified the framework searches in all files)